stianloader/Micromixin/README.md

 Micromixin is a lightweight reimplementation of Spongepowered's Mixin framework.

+## Building

+When providing source code freely on the internet I usually want to provide it in a way that it can be compiled far into the future (well in more interconnected projects it gets a bit more complicated but still not too much of an issue), however in order to support Java 6 (this functionality was requested by someone interested in this project),
+<b>one needs to compile with Java 11 at most.
+Building with newer JDKs won't work.</b>

 ## Why reimplement?

 The astute among you may be painfully aware that reimplementing any large framework is